lowerasdf/intern-interviews/README.md

 # Intern Interviews

+## Developer Notes
+- The linter gives a false negative error on using a certain package.

 ## Directions
 - Please duplicate this respository as a private repo in your own GitHub account.
 - Write your profile page (see details under [Profile Page](#profile-page))